CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 **Nothing Happens** — If the modified result is greater than the character’s corruption point total, nothing happens.

+{: .bullets }
 **The Character Taps** — If the modified result is equal to the character’s corruption point total **or** one less than the character’s corruption point total, the character is very tempted but does _not_ fail the corruption check.
 If the character is untapped, tap the character.

 **The Character is Eliminated** — If the modified result is less than character’s corruption point total by two or more, the character _fails_ the corruption check and is eliminated (i.e., remove him from play) and you must discard any non-follower cards he controls.

+{: .bullets }
 Ringwraiths never make corruption checks.

+{: .bullets }
+>
-{: .note }
+> {: .note }
 >  **Clarification:** A character eliminated due to a corruption check is removed from active play.
 He may not be played again by either you or by your opponent.
 In this case, the character is permanently lost to Sauron.

 ### CORRUPTION CHECK MODIFIERS